ammfat/peanotes/README.md

 # Peanotes

-Simple people notes API with Flask, SQLite3, and Swagger UI.
+Simple people notes API with Flask, SQLite3, and Connexion.